nuxeo/nuxeo/README.txt

 Previously built by nuxeo-platform/nuxeo-platform-ear/, Nuxeo EP EAR is now built here.

-- From this directory, use the following command: "mvn install -Pnuxeo-ep"
+- From this directory, use one of the following commands:
+  "mvn install -Pnuxeo-ep"
+  "ant makedistrib"

 - From nuxeo-platform-ear, run "mvn install" or see in package.sh for available packages.